 Please email them to Support@ChrisOatley.com.
 If we receive questions to which our responses apply more generally, we’ll create bonus lessons and share them along with the main course content.

 Subscribe via email and get each new lesson delivered to your inbox as soon as they become available.
 It’s 100% free and we will always respect your privacy…

-Special thanks: To Storybook Steve for providing the music in the video accompanying the lesson, to the team at Disney Editions for providing a review copy of Marc Davis In His Own Words, our Production Coordinator Mari Gonzales Curia and Content Producer Mona Lloyd for editorial contributions to this post.
+Special thanks: To Storybook Steve for providing the music in the video accompanying the lesson, to the team at Disney Editions for providing a review copy of Marc Davis In His Own Words, our Production Coordinator Mari Gonzalez Curia and Content Producer Mona Lloyd for editorial contributions to this post.

 The Mary Blair art and citations in this lesson came from the following resources.
 We recommend for further reading:

 The Queens Of Animation: The Untold Story Of The Women Who Transformed The World Of Disney And Made Cinematic History by Nathalia Holt

 They Drew As They Pleased Volume 4: The Hidden Art Of Disney’s Mid-Century Era by Didier Ghez

 The Art and Flair Of Mary Blair: An Appreciation by John Canemaker

 Ink & Paint: The Women Of Walt Disney’s Animation by Mindy Johnson